 As of November 30, 2018, the US Treasury claims that there is 261,498,926 oz of gold bullion in official US Gold reserves.

-The Department of the US Treasury records official US gold reserve at the values stated in 31 USC § 5116-5117 (statutory rate) which is held to this day at $42.2222 USD per Fine Troy Ounce of gold.
+The Department of the US Treasury records official US gold reserve at the values stated in 31 USC § 5116-5117 (statutory rate) which gets held to this day at $42.2222 USD per Fine Troy Ounce of gold.

-Yet the ongoing market value of the physical gold reserves held based on the fluctuating gold spot price as of February 13, 2019, was $344.4 billion USD.
+The ongoing market value of the physical gold reserves held based on the fluctuating gold spot price as of February 13, 2019, was $344.4 billion USD.

 Below we will break down where in the United States this gold is supposedly stored and in what quantities.

 As well, we will show you a bit of shade on the supposed Fort Knox gold holdings, as its historical audit trail since the 1933 gold confiscation is dubious at best.

 US Gold Reserves: Location Breakdown

 This graphic shows the amount of USA gold reserves held between Fort Knox, the US Mint at West Point, and the US Mint in Denver.

 These numbers get taken from the Bureau of Fiscal Service’s website, which updated the US Gold Reserve data regularly.